John Astley (courtier): Family

-By his first wife Katherine, daughter of Sir John Champernowne of Devonshire, he had no issue.
-His second wife was Margaret, daughter of Thomas Lord Grey (a son of Thomas Grey, 2nd Marquess of Dorset), by whom he had a son, afterwards Sir John Astley, two other sons, and three daughters.
+By his first wife Katherine (d.
+18 July 1565), daughter of Sir Philip Champernowne of Modbury, Devon, he had no issue.
+He subsequently married, on 13 October 1565, Margaret Lenton alias Grey, illegitimate daughter of Lord Thomas Grey, (a son of Thomas Grey, 2nd Marquess of Dorset), by whom he had a son, afterwards Sir John Astley, two other sons, and three daughters.
 His daughter Bridget Astley married Norton Knatchbull, and Eleanor Astley married Norton's brother, Thomas.